Yaman-Shadid/Online-Sales/README.md

 ## Introduction

 The objective of this project is to analyze online sales transactions across different product categories to uncover insights related to sales trends, product performance, and regional preferences.
 The dataset contains transactions involving various product categories such as Electronics, Home Appliances, Clothing, Books, Beauty Products, and Sports.
-Each transaction includes detailed information like order ID, date, product name, quantity sold, unit price, total price, region, and payment method.
 This analysis involves:

 - Exploring and visualizing sales trends over time to identify seasonal patterns and growth opportunities.
 - Evaluating the popularity and performance of different product categories across regions.